juji-io/datalevin/doc/query.md

 As mentioned, we do not consider bushy join trees, as our join methods are mainly scanning indices, so a base relation is needed for each join.
 Since we also count in base relations, the cardinality estimation obtained there is quite accurate, so we want to leverage that accuracy by keeping at least one base relation in each join.

 ## Limitation

 Currently, the query optimizer handles normal where clauses only: triple patterns and predicates.
-We will gradually improve the optimizer to consider more clause types in the future.
+We will gradually extend the optimizer to consider more clause types in the future.
 In addition, only binary relations are considered at the moment.
 Future work will consider relations on a hypergraph [8].

 ## Benchmarks

 Right now, only an existing benchmark developed in Datascript is performed.
 The details can be found [here](https://github.com/juji-io/datalevin/tree/index/datascript-bench).

-Queries in this benchmarks are fairly simple, so we plan to port the join order benchmark (JOB) from SQL in order to properly exercise the query optimizer.
+Queries in this benchmarks are fairly simple, so we plan to port the join order benchmark (JOB) [5] from SQL in order to properly exercise the query optimizer.

 ## Remark